COVID-19 information and how to get ready for Summer and Fall 2021

-For concerns involving possible Student Code of Conduct violations, contact the Office of the Vice President of Student Services at 774.357.2222.
+For concerns involving possible Student Code of Conduct violations, contact the Office of the Vice President for Student Affairs at 774.357.2150.

 Most problems can be solved informally, but there is a formal Student Grievance Procedure which is outlined in the Student Handbook.
 You can access the Student Grievance Procedure here.
-Contact the Office of the Vice President of Student Services at 774.357.2150 for more information.
+Contact the Office of the Vice President for Student Affairs at 774.357.2150 for more information.

 The Massachusetts Department of Higher Education attempts to provide an avenue for informal resolution of matters concerning institutions.
 The Department cannot require an institution to take any specific action in a matter and cannot provide legal advice.

-After a student submits a complaint to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
+After a student, who takes classes in person and/or online, submits a complaint to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
 The institution generally has 30 days from its receipt of the complaint from the Board to provide a response to the student and the Board.
 If the forthcoming clarification and response do not satisfy the Board, the matter shall be referred to the Consumer Protection Division and/or the Public Charities Division of the Attorney General's Office.